-Lotus root is a favourite ingredient in Chinese dishes.
+Lotus root is a favorite ingredient in Chinese dishes.
 It can be used as an ingredient in soups, as well as stir-fries.
-Recently 麻辣香锅 (Mala stir fries) has been really popular locally, and one of the ingredients we often see in it would be sliced lotus root.
+Recently 麻辣香锅 (Mala stir fries) has been really popular in Singapore, and one of the ingredients we often see in it would be sliced lotus root.

-I remembered seeing slightly muddy lotus root selling in the market when I was a kid.
-Thankfully these days we can find washed lotus root easily :p
+Just a fun fact – I remember seeing slightly muddy lotus roots selling in the market when I was a kid.
+Thankfully these days we can find washed lotus root easily!

-What Other Ingredients Are Also Used For This Soup?
+What Other Ingredients Are Used In This Soup?

-Some people also love to add in chicken feet, dried cuttlefish, black beans for additional boost of nutrition.
+Some recipes also include chicken feet for a richer soup; dried cuttlefish for added flavor; black beans for additional boost of nutrition.